Behind the portfolio

 Present day

-After landing my first job in the industry, my passion for UX design only grew.
-I spent countless hours outside of work refining my design skills, driven by curiosity and a desire to become the best version of myself.
+After landing my first role in the industry, my passion for UX design only grew.
+I spent evenings and weekends sharpening my skills, fueled by curiosity and a drive to become the best version of myself.

-Teaching has always been close to my heart, so it felt natural to bring this into my new career as a “professional box drawer.”
-Now, I mentor students through an online UX design bootcamp, sharing insights and guiding them on their paths.
+Teaching has always been close to my heart, so bringing that into my design career felt like a natural step.
+Today, I mentor students through an online UX design bootcamp where I share what I've learned and help others find their way.

-Fast forward four years, and I'm designing and developing web pages for Hydro One, Ontario's largest electricity provider.
-In 2018, 50 feet up on a scissor lift fitting sprinkler pipes, I'd never have believed I'd end up here.
+Fast forward four years, and I'm now designing and building digital experiences for Hydro One, Ontario's largest electricity provider.
+Back in 2018, 50 feet up on a scissor lift, I never could've imagined this is where I'd end up.

 Talented friends